eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

         - If not provided (or is `undefined`), defaults to `true`.

 2. Service Instantiation and Configuration
-    - Upon instantiation, the `ESLint` and `LegacyESLint` constructors will create an instance of `SuppressionsService`.
+    - Upon instantiation, the `ESLint` constructor will create an instance of `SuppressionsService`.
-    - 2 new constructor options will be added to both classes.
+    - 2 new constructor options will be added to the `ESLint` class.
         - `suppressionsLocation` (string, optional)
             - If provided and relative, this path (relative to `cwd`) specifies the suppression file.
             - If provided and absolute, this path (relative to `/`) specifies the suppression file.